dingf3ng/dingf3ng.github.io/src/data/posts/src/course_review_I.md

 - Importance: to what degree you need to spend your MCs on the course.
 - Workload: how many time you need to spend on the course to gain a decent grade, on average.

+In this part of the course review, I will discuss some classic CS courses (including the infamous Trinity), and three core math mods.

 ## CS1231S - Discrete Structures

 Teaching team: *Prof. Aaron Tan* et al.